kodius/rails-api-rest/app/interactors/actions/README.md

 It allows us to unit test far more of our codebase than we would be able to do within the Rails framework -- moving the logic out into POROs (Plain Old Ruby Objects) helps us keep our test suite fast and comprehensive.

+## How is this different than a Service?

+We still use Service objects, they're setting in the usual places over at `app/services`, except we use them only for logic that's not supposed to be known to users.
+They're not part of the business domain but rather technicalities.

 ## When should I create a new Action Interactor?

 Always default to creating a new Action when adding functionality.